PaponAhasan/Data-Structures-and-Algorithms/Dynamic Programming/Knapsack problem.md

 - We can not take an item more than once.

+Example :
-Example : Suppose we have a bag of maximum capacity C = 8units.
+  Suppose we have a bag of maximum capacity C = 8units.
   We have a total of n = 4 items to choose from.
- The values of each item are given as a list v = [1, 2, 5, 6] and their corresponding weights are given as a list w = [2, 3, 4, 5].
+  The values of each item are given as a list v = [1, 2, 5, 6] and Their corresponding weights are given as a list w = [2, 3, 4, 5].
   Since this is a 0/1 knapsack problem, we can either include an item in the bag or can not include it.
-We need to take the items in such a way so that the total profit is maximized and the total weight of items taken is less than or equal to the capacity C.
+  We need to take the items in such a way so that the total profit is maximized and The total weight of items taken is less than or equal to the capacity C.
 ```
 ```
 The time complexity of the solution is O(n.w) and requires O(n.w) extra space.